 The History Major consists of a blend of classroom and hands-on experiences.
-Students take large lecture courses to help them establish a solid foundation, and then practice what they've learned in small seminars where build their knowledge through in-depth discussions with faculty members.
+Students take large lecture courses to help them establish a solid foundation, and then practice what they've learned in small seminars where they build their knowledge through in-depth discussions with faculty members.
 Research seminars offer the opportunity for in-depth skills practice as students do their own primary source research and make their own contributions to the field of history.

 We support our students in seeking support for a study abroad, and when they are interested in taking their love of history out into the public sector can gain valuable experience through internships.
 Our students have completed internships at local institutions, such as the Buffalo Niagara Heritage Village, and national ones like the Smithsonian Institution.

 Minimum GPA of 2.0 overall.
 Exceptions at the discretion of the Director of Undergraduate Studies.